Continuing our series from: Is Pet Insurance Worth It? Part 1

 For the purposes of this article, we did what most of our readers will do – we went to the Trupanion site and put in our requisite pet details and generated a quote.
 Using our test pet Oliver, who is a male, American Shorthair at 6 years, we came up with this quote:

 As you can see clearly see in the chart, without a deductible, our 6 year old male cat is going to cost just over $130 per month to insure.
 Prices have also (unsurprisingly) increased since we first did the article in 2018.
 See the comparisons 2018 vs 2021.

-We were curious if it would make a difference by age (Yes, it does) and plugged in 1 year to get this quote:
+We were curious if it would make a difference by age (Yes, it does) and plugged in age at 1 year old to get this quote:

-Oliver as a 1 year old cat is much less expensive to start – $79.65 per month or $955.80 per year with no deductible.
+Oliver as a 1 year old cat is much less expensive to start.

 Lastly, we wanted to know if there was a difference for insuring male versus female cats and we turned our pet into a female (virtually, of course).
 Yes, there is: